Structure formation during phase transitions in strongly interacting matter: First-order phase transitions in slowly evolving systems

 \subsubsection{Mixed phases and pasta}

-The liquid-vapor phase transition, which we discussed, is well known issue in condensed matter physics as well as the non-congruent first-order phase transitions.
+The liquid -- vapor congruent phase transition, which we discussed, is well known issue in condensed matter physics as well as the non-congruent first-order phase transitions.
 In the latter case two or more charges are conserved.
 In case of the asymmetric nuclear matter occurring in collisions of heavy nuclei the proton and neutron fractions are different in both phases due to significant density dependence of the symmetry energy.
 Thereby two conserving charges, the baryon charge and isospin, are relevant quantities.
 In case of the compact stars the conserving charges are the baryon and electric charges.
-The Coulomb force is long-distant one and anisotropic.
-Interplay between the Coulomb and the surface tension leads to a possibility of appearance of structures of different geometry, as droplets, rods and slabs and configurations of a more whimsical form, cf. \cite{Ravenhall1983,Lorenz1993,Watanabe2000}.
+The Coulomb force is long-distant one.
+As the consequence, the Coulomb contribution to the energy of the nucleus grows with the mass number $A$ and the charge $Z$ stronger (as $\propto Z^2 /A^{1/3}$) than the surface energy term $\propto A^{2/3}$ that leads to the preference of the non-spherical form and fission of heavy nuclei.
+Interplay between the surface tension and the Coulomb interaction, which is screened in the matter on the Debye length, results in a possibility of appearance of structures of different geometry, as droplets, rods and slabs and configurations of a more whimsical form, cf. \cite{Ravenhall1983,Lorenz1993,Watanabe2000,Voskresensky:2001jq,VYT2003}.